sany1231/binvec/README.md

     SELECT bin2vec32(some_column) FROM some_table;

-Should returns similar value, depends on what inputs you will be useing
+Should returns similar value, depends on what inputs you will be useing, but schema will be same.

 !
 ENJOY